On Cyclic Matroids and their Applications: Cyclic Matroids

-\begin{definition} A matroid $\mM = (E,\mB)$ on $n$ elements is called a \textbf{cyclic $k$-matroid} if it has rank $k$ and the cyclic group $\Z_n$ of order $n$ is a subgroup of $\Aut(\mM)$.
-When the rank of the matroid is clear or not necessary, we simply say that $\mM$ is a cyclic matroid. \end{definition}
+In this section we introduce cyclic matroids and study the structure of their basis sets.

-Note that we consider here a more general definition for cyclic matroids than the definition provided in \cite[p.
-330]{welsh2010matroid} where a cyclic matroid has $\Aut(\mM) = \Z_n$.
+\begin{definition} Let $n$ be a positive integer.
+A matroid $\mM = (E,\mB)$ on the ground set $E$ with $|E|=n$ is called a \textbf{cyclic $k$-matroid} if it has rank $k$ and satisfies one of the following equivalent conditions \begin{enumerate} \item Its automorphism group $\Aut(\mM)$ contains an isomorphic copy of the cyclic group $\Z_n$. \item There exists a cycle $\sigma$ of length $n$ acting on $E$ such that $\sigma(B) \in \mB$ for each $B \in \mB$. \item $\mM$ is isomorphic to some matroid $\mM_0 $ with ground set $\{0,1,\ldots, n-1\}$ satisfying \\ $\cycle{0, 1, \ldots, n-1} \in \Aut(\mM_0)$. \end{enumerate} When the rank is clear or not necessary, we simply say that $\mM$ is a \textbf{cyclic matroid}. \end{definition}